macimax/WIKI_STEPMANIA/Compiling-StepMania.md

 right click it and make it executable in properties>permissions

-#### 4: Configuration ####
+### 4: Configuration and User Content

-Install songs in ~/.stepmania-5.0/Songs/
+Install songs in ~/.stepmania-5.1/Songs/

-Install themes in ~/.stepmania-5.0/Themes/
+Install themes in ~/.stepmania-5.1/Themes/

-Install noteskins in ~/.stepmania-5.0/NoteSkins/
+Install NoteSkins in ~/.stepmania-5.1/NoteSkins/

-(noteskins for Stepmania 5.1 also go in ~/.stepmania-5.0/NoteSkins/)

-Preferences are in ~/.stepmania-5.0/Save/Preferences.ini
+Preferences are in ~/.stepmania-5.1/Save/Preferences.ini

-Profiles are in ~/.stepmania-5.0/Save/LocalProfiles/
+Profiles are in ~/.stepmania-5.1/Save/LocalProfiles/

-#### 5: Updating ###
+### 5: Updating

 When you want to update your copy of SM5:

-cd into the stepmania folder you cloned, and run a git pull in terminal:

 ```
+cd path/to/stepmania
-git pull origin master
+git pull origin 5_1-new
 cd Build/
 cmake -G 'Unix Makefiles' -DCMAKE_BUILD_TYPE=Release .. && cmake ..
 make -j8
 ```

-#### 6: Controllers and Joysticks ####
+### 6: Controllers and Joysticks

-As far as getting your controller to work, as long as its an xinput detected device that should be as trivial as entering stepmania settings and pressing the appropriate buttons in the key config setup.
+As far as getting your controller to work, as long as its an xinput detected device that should be as simple as entering StepMania settings and pressing the appropriate buttons in the key config setup.

 If not you might wanna have it emulate a keyboard using Antimicro